SQL Data Warehouse capacity limits

 |Database connection||Concurrent open sessions||1024

-We support a maximum of 1024 active connections, each of which can submit requests to a SQL Data Warehouse database at the same time.
-Note, that there are limits on the number of queries that can actually execute concurrently.
+Each of the 1024 active sessions can submit requests to a SQL Data Warehouse database at the same time.
+Note, there are limits on the number of queries that can execute concurrently.
 When the concurrency limit is exceeded, the request goes into an internal queue where it waits to be processed.

 |Database connection||Maximum memory for prepared statements||20 MB|